An inverse theorem on sets with rich additive structure modulo primes: Introduction

 For each prime $p \in [y,2y]$, choose $k$ prescribed arithmetic progressions $R_p^{(1)}, R_p^{(2)}, \ldots, R_p^{(k)}$ in $\Z_p$ each with length at most $p^{1/2-\eps}$, and let $R_p=\cup_{i=1}^k R_p^{(i)}$.
 Let $A$ be the set of all integers $n\in \{0,1,\ldots,N\}$ such that $n\in R_p \pmod p$ for every prime $p \in [y,2y]$.
 Then, $A$ is contained in the union of the $k$ arithmetic progressions, each of length at most $\exp(\exp(O(k\log k/\eps))) y^{1/2-\eps}$. \end{theorem}

-In this case, it is impossible to prove a strong inverse result like Theorem~\ref{maintheorem}.
+In this case, it is impossible to obtain a strong inverse result like Theorem~\ref{maintheorem}.
 Indeed, $R_p$ may be a union of $k$ short arithmetic progressions for each prime $p\in [y,2y]$, while $A$ itself fails to be a union of $k$ arithmetic progressions, see Remark~\ref{rem:kAPno}.

-Recall that Theorems~\ref{maintheorem} and~\ref{thm:interval} are asymptotically sharp, where we only considered primes $p$ in a dyadic interval $[y,2y]$.
-The second variant of Theorems \ref{maintheorem} and \ref{thm:interval} concerns bounding the size of one-dimensional ill-distributed sets.
-Following \cite{helfgott,walsh2}, we call a set $A\subseteq[N]$ to be \emph{ill-distributed} if for some $c\in (0,1)$, $|A_p|\leq p^c$ holds for {\it every} prime $p$.
-As explained by Walsh~\cite[Example 2.1]{walsh2}, it follows from Gallagher's larger sieve or \cite[Theorem 1.2]{walsh2} that $|A|\ll(\log N)^{\frac{c}{1-c}}$; however, it seems that the largest such $A$ one can possibly construct has size about $(\log N)^c$.
-We are not aware of any previous results improving the bound $|A|\ll(\log N)^{\frac{c}{1-c}}$, even when additional structural assumptions are made about $A_p$.
-With the help of Theorems~\ref{maintheorem} and~\ref{thm:interval}, we present two improved upper bounds on $|A|$ under the assumption that $A_p$ is contained in an interval (with $c<1$) or union of $k$ arithmetic progressions (with $c<1/2$) for a larger range of primes $p$.
-The next two theorems are parallel to the results of Green--Harper and Shao mentioned earlier.
+The third variant concerns bounding the size of one-dimensional ill-distributed sets.
+Following \cite{helfgott,walsh2}, we call a set $A\subseteq[N]$ to be \emph{ill-distributed} if for some $\theta\in (0,1)$, $|A_p|\leq p^\theta$ holds for {\it every} prime $p$.
+As explained by Walsh~\cite[Example 2.1]{walsh2}, it follows from Gallagher's larger sieve (Lemma~\ref{GS}) or \cite[Theorem 1.2]{walsh2} that $|A|\ll(\log N)^{\frac{\theta}{1-\theta}}$; however, it seems that the largest such $A$ one can possibly construct has size about $(\log N)^\theta$.
+We are not aware of any previous results improving the bound $|A|\ll(\log N)^{\frac{\theta}{1-\theta}}$, even when additional structural assumptions are made about $A_p$.
+Recall that in Theorems~\ref{maintheorem} and~\ref{thm:interval}, we only considered primes $p$ in a dyadic interval $[y,2y]$ and obtained asymptotically sharp upper bounds.
+With the help of Theorems~\ref{maintheorem} and~\ref{thm:interval}, we present two improved upper bounds on $|A|$ under the assumption that $A_p$ is contained in an interval (with $\theta<1$) or union of $k$ arithmetic progressions (with $\theta<1/2$) for a larger range of primes $p$.
+In particular, the next two theorems are parallel to the results of Green--Harper and Shao mentioned earlier.